 Blinstrub’s Village

-But Stanley had ideas for something bigger and better.
-He expanded the building to seat 850 people, remodeled it to look like a Bavarian Castle on the outside and a village on the inside, and made the decision to offer dining, dancing, and entertainment.
-On New Year’s Eve, Blinstrub’s Village opened as a nightclub.
+But Stanley had ideas for something much bigger and more exciting than an eatery.
+He expanded the building to seat 850 people, remodeled the exterior to look like a Bavarian castle and the interior to look like a European village and decided to offer dancing and entertainment in addition to dining.
+On New Year’s Eve 1933/4, Blinstrub’s Village officially opened as a nightclub.

-Eventually, “Blinnie’s” was expanded to seat 2000 people and became a premier venue for events, as well as entertainment.
-Against the advice of his family, in 1952 Stanley decided to book the biggest names in show business.
-During the “Golden Age of the Glittering Nightspot,” Blinstrub’s Village offered two shows a night plus weekend matinees featuring entertainers like Frank Sinatra, Judy Garland, and Jimmy Durante.
+“Blinnie’s” as it was known eventually expanded 2,000 seats and became one of Boston’s premier entertainment meccas.
+In 1952, against the advice of his family, Stanley started booking the biggest names in show business and during that “Golden Age of the Glittering Nightspot” the club presented two shows a night plus weekend matinees featuring major celebrities like Frank Sinatra, Judy Garland, Nat King Cole and Jimmy Durante.
 Wayne Newton got his big break there and performed at Blinstrub’s more times than any other artist.
+The venue continued to thrive into the ‘60s by featuring stars in the prime of their careers including Johnny Mathis, The Kingston Trio, The Clancy Brothers and Tommy Makem, Ray Charles, Bobby Vinton and Jerry Vale.
+I remember when my sister and I saw a Chubby Checker matinee show during that era.

-Blinstrub’s continued to thrive into the 1960s featuring stars in the prime of the i careers.
-I remember when my sister and I attended Chubby Checker matinee concert during that era.
-Unfortunately, on February 7, 1968, the building caught fire during the night and was completely destroyed.
-The loss was estimated to be $1.25 million.
-Stanley Blinstrub did not have insurance on the building.
-Because he had been very generous to many charities over the years and a fundraiser was held at Boston Garden to help rebuild Blinstrub’s Village.
-In spite of the support of Richard Cardinal Cushing and many big names in the entertainment business, only $150,000 was raised.
-With insufficient funds to rebuild, Blinstrub’s Village was consigned to history.
+Sadly, on February 7, 1968, the building caught fire during the night and was completely destroyed.
+The loss was estimated to be $1.25 million and, to make matters worse, Stanley didn’t have any fire insurance on the building.
+Probably because Stanley had been very generous to a number of charities, people held a fundraiser at Boston Garden to help rebuild Blinnie’s but – despite support from Richard Cardinal Cushing and some major players in the entertainment business – a mere $150,000 was raised.
+The lack of funds dashed all hopes of rebuilding and Blinstrub’s Village was consigned to history.

 (by Carol Starkey)